At a Glance

 Craft a Compelling Cover Letter: In your cover letter, express your passion for supporting care leavers.
 Mention specific experiences that demonstrate your ability to help young people transition to independence and how you can contribute to their Pathway Plans.

-Prepare for the Screening Process: Be ready for the pre-engagement screening by gathering necessary documents, such as references and your Enhanced DBS check.
-Familiarise yourself with the requirements to ensure a smooth application process.
+Prepare for the Screening Process: Be ready for the pre-engagement screening by gathering your references and ensuring your Enhanced DBS check is up to date.
+This will show your commitment to the role and readiness to comply with essential compliance requirements.

 How to prepare for a job interview at Diamond Blaque HR Solutions